Smoked Campfire Queso Fresco is a summer dish you can take on the road! See this camping-friendly recipe!

 Brown sausage in a separate pan.
 You can do this ahead of time and refrigerate until use.

-- Add spices and milk and cook on med/low until melted, about 1 hour.
-Stir as needed as cheese melts.
+Add spices and milk and cook on med/low until melted, about 1 hour.
+Stir as needed as cheese melts. (you can start with a 1/2 cup of milk and add more if it's too thick)

 Notes: For camping prep, add all ingredients to foil pan ahead of time.
 Cover well and refrigerate until ready to grill!
 As long as the lid is secure, this dish should travel well.